c00kiemon5ter/Pancakes/README.md

 Proposed commands
 -----------------
 - !all
-  hilight everyone in the room
+  hilight everyone in the room with a message

 ToDo
 ----